 • Half-day excursion, with private driver, to Montserrat.
 (Option to add-on English-speaking guide.)

-• Walking tapas tour through the streets of Barcelona with English-speaking guide, ending with dinner in an ancient underground wine cellar.
+• Walking tapas tour through the streets of Barcelona with English-speaking guide.

 • Cooking Vacations’ welcome bag.